Thought Catalog: Books

 Thought Catalog launched Thought Catalog Books with four original e-books priced from $2.99 to $4.99.
 As of June 2015, the imprint accepts manuscripts from their active contributors and from unaffiliated authors, some with agents, some without.
 They publish both eBooks and print books.
 In September 2014, Thought Catalog Books and UTA sold the rights to The Tracking of a Russian Spy, by Mitch Swenson, to StudioCanal.
 The imprint published Prozac Nation author Elizabeth Wurtzel’s book Creatocracy in early 2015.

 Content

 Thought Catalog’s content, which includes listicles, essays, and think pieces, has been noted for its "millennial" voice.
 Many well-known authors have contributed to the site including Simon Critchley, Elizabeth Wurtzel, Tao Lin, Nick Mullen, Robert Greene, James Altucher, Mélanie Berliet, Gavin McInnes and Tim Ferriss, in addition to previously unpublished essayists.
 These entailed co-publisher Brandon Scott Gorrell, conversational columnist Chelsea Fagan, technology and gaming writer Josh Liburdi, and Avery Hopwood Award-Winning Poet Jennifer Sussex.

 Early on, the site was known for publishing alternative literature, with Tao Lin as a regular contributor.
 Later, it became associated with a personal, confessional style.
-The ambiance between Fagan and Lin was particularly entertaining for fans, while Gorrell composed a majority of the more serious, lengthier essays.

-Others such as McInnes and Sussex remained the only columnists unpopular at the time, due to McInnes reputed connections with the alt-right and Sussex's legal dispute regarding scholastic funding with two American colleges.
-Each so-called polarizing writer was allocated space and an opportunity to demonstrate unflinching narratives of self-reflection, proving that the class dispute in higher education regarding Sussex was no reflection of her literary merit.

-It reflected initial debates on protests against educational funding with the tragic and unfortunate result that higher-education used students' lives as exploitative teaching moments without regard to their psychological well-being, aptitude for coursework, or access to legal defense.
-Many such writers who attempted to outline the subprime mortgage crisis and student debt bubble were blacklisted.

-McInnes would later work with the alt-right prior to the transformation of Ivanka Trump and Jared Kushner into Conservatives after weekly spreads in The New Yorker, a move considered a betrayal by many of their Ivy League fans who know publication in said periodical is too often seen as a lynchpin of literary success.